We are committed to playing a role in the communities where we carry out our business and thereby give a benefit to those with whom we interact.

-Modern slavery is a crime and a gross violation of fundamental human rights.
+Modern slavery is a crime and gross violation of fundamental human rights.
 It takes various forms, all of which have in common the deprivation of a person's liberty by another in order to exploit them for personal or commercial gain.

 We have a zero tolerance approach to modern slavery and are fully committed to preventing slavery and human trafficking in our corporate activities.
 We are also committed to ensuring there is transparency in our own business and in our approach to tackling modern slavery throughout our supply chains, consistent with our disclosure obligations under the Modern Slavery Act 2015.
 We all have a responsibility to be alert to the risks, however small, in our business and in the wider supply chain.

-Our Supply Chains and Supplier Adherence to our Values - The relationship with all our suppliers has been established over a number of years and is built upon mutually beneficial factors, where we have close and personal links and contact with the owners or directors, typically reflecting the fact that we partner with small and medium sized operations in the main.
+Our Supply Chains and Supplier Adherence to our Values - The relationship with all our suppliers has been established over a number of years and is built on mutually beneficial factors, where we have close and personal links and contact with the owners or directors, typically reflecting the fact that we partner with small and medium sized operations in the main.
 As and when we appoint new contractors or suppliers come onboard, we pre-qualify any new business through a process of due diligence relating to company performance, HS&E compliance and references from other customers to establish that they are suitable.
 To date we have not been made aware of any human trafficking/slavery activities within the supply chain, but if any were highlighted to us then we would act immediately in accordance with our legal and moral obligations.

 Our Policies on Slavery and Human Trafficking - We are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.
-Our Anti-slavery Policy reflects our commitment to acting ethically and with integrity in all our business relationships, and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.
+Our Anti-Slavery Policy reflects our commitment to acting ethically and with integrity in all our business relationships, and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.

-Due Diligence Processes for Slavery and Human Trafficking - As part of our initiative to identify and mitigate risk we have in place systems to:
+Due Diligence Processes for Slavery and Human Trafficking - As part of our initiative to identify and mitigate risk, we have in place systems to:

-Identify and assess potential risk areas when considering taking on new suppliers and regularly review our existing supply chains.
+Identify and assess potential risk areas when considering taking on new suppliers and regularly review our existing supply chains

-Monitor potential risk areas in our supply chains.
+Monitor potential risk areas in our supply chains

-Protect whistle blowers.
+Protect whistle blowers

 Training - We have zero tolerance to slavery and human trafficking.
-To maintain awareness and ensure a high level of understanding of the risks of modern slavery and human trafficking in our business, our Anti-slavery Policy is available on the Company Intranet System.
+To maintain awareness and ensure a high level of understanding of the risks of modern slavery and human trafficking in our business, our Anti-Slavery Policy is available on the Company Intranet System.